OREGON CHAPTER OF THE

 This non-profit association shall be known as the Oregon Chapter of the Labor and Employment Relations Association and is affiliated with the National Labor and Employment Relations Association.

-The purposes of the Oregon Chapter are to promote the purposes of the Labor and Employment Relations Association, namely:
+The purposes of the Oregon Chapter are to:

-- Promote positive and constructive working relationships between the membership constituencies
+- Promote positive and constructive working relationships between the membership components.

 The Association will take no partisan attitude on questions of policy, nor will it commit its members to any positions on such questions.

 The Association affirms its support for fundamental worker and human rights in the workplace and for the rights of employees, employers, and their organizations to full freedom to organize and administer their activities and to formulate and pursue their lawful purposes.

 - Any person interested in its purposes may become a regular member of the Chapter upon payment of local dues.

 - There shall be two categories of membership: regular members and student members.
 Other categories of membership may be established by majority vote of the membership present and voting at a regular meeting on written notice.
 The amount for annual dues will be established annually by majority vote of the Chapter Executive Board.
 Every member shall be entitled to receive any bulletins or other publications issued by the Chapter during his/her membership.